 When Barbee was named Auburn's 20th head basketball coach on March 24, 2010, he had advanced to postseason play in 18 of his 19 seasons as a head coach, assistant coach and player.

-Barbee, 41, brought his energetic, exciting and uptempo brand of basketball to the Tigers, who begin their third season in the sparkling $86 million Auburn Arena.
+Barbee, 42, brought his energetic, exciting and uptempo brand of basketball to the Tigers, who begin their fourth season in the sparkling $86 million Auburn Arena.

 In addition, can he ever recruit?
-He recruits not only the top players in the state and the Southeast but the nation as well.
+He recruits not only the top players in the Southeast but also the nation and the world, bringing in international players Matthew Atewe (Canada), Benas Griciunas (Lithuania) and Dion Wade (Belgium) prior to the 2013-14 season.

 His recruiting efforts don't stop at the players either.
 Barbee recruits Auburn fans, Auburn students and even the media.